 HI218 ELECTRONIC HEALTH RECORDS (2.0 credits/36 clock hours) This course is a study of electronic health information systems in use in the various health care settings.
 The emphasis is on identifying the needs of the user, data dictionaries, hardware and software, systems design, analysis of data, and systems integration.
-The students will evaluate EHRs to identify strengths and weaknesses of the systems.
+The students will operate and use various EHRs.
 Prerequisites: Health Data Content and Reimbursement, Healthcare Quality Improvement.